tazca/clockradio/README.md

 - Show `media_kit` errors to user for diagnosing radio issues
 - Disentangle solar clock face's wireframe presentation from OLED burn-in prevention, and allow scheduling it for night time for displays that don't go very low on brightness.
 - Allow putting nicknames for radio station URLs.
+- Work out how to produce a usable build for obsolete Android devices (or for Android at all).